All posts

 Got a tax notice?
 The first step isn't calling a lawyer — it's understanding what your structure actually is, separate from what went wrong.

 The notice arrived.
 Maybe from a tax authority.
 Maybe from a bank asking questions.
-Maybe from a payment processor requesting documentation that didn't exist in the form they wanted.
+Maybe from a payment processor requesting documentation you didn't have in the format they wanted.

-Whatever the trigger, it changed something.
-The background assumption that everything was fine — that the structure was working because nothing had broken — dissolved.
-In its place: uncertainty about what the structure actually is, what it looks like from the outside, and whether it would hold up under further examination.
+I've been there.
+A letter shows up and suddenly the comfortable assumption that everything was fine — that the structure was working because nothing had broken — just evaporates.
+What replaces it isn't panic exactly.
+It's something worse: a low-grade uncertainty about what your structure actually is, what it looks like from the outside, and whether it holds up under scrutiny.

 The anxiety is about uncertainty, not the event